telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 An array of the selected files.
 Each item of the array is an object with the following properties:

 * name - the name of a selected file, including its extension
 * extension - the file extension of a selected file, including the leading dot (i.e. ".jpg")
 * size - the size (in bytes) of a selected file (null, if unavailable)
 * rawFile - an in-memory representation of a selected file
 * uid - the unique identifier of the file or batch of files

 ### success

 Fires when an upload / remove operation has been completed successfully.

-> **Important**
 > * The success event fires only when the upload is in [async mode](/web/upload/modes#asynchronous-mode).
 > * It is possible to cancel the event.
 As a result, the file will be displayed as unsuccessfully uploaded.